HelpBot Assistant

 import 'zone.js';

-You can refer to our Angular Dialog feature tour page for its groundbreaking feature representations.
-You can also explore our Angular Dialog example that shows how to render the dialog.
+Refer to the Angular Dialog feature tour page for a summary of features.
+You can also explore the Angular Dialog example that shows how to render the dialog.

 See Also